Angry workers spurn Ethiopia's 'industrial revolution' - Journal du Cameroun

 “After I joined the company, I suffered,” he said.
 “The supervisors treat you like animals.”

-Experiences like his highlight a major challenge facing Ethiopia’s push to embrace industrialisation and become less dependant on agriculture.
+Experiences like his highlight a major challenge facing Ethiopia’s push to embrace industrialisation and become less dependent on agriculture.

 By attracting foreign investors through cheap labour, it wants to follow the model of China and other Asian nations in creating a robust manufacturing sector that can offer badly needed jobs for its young workforce.